One in four children in Scotland today are living in poverty. In some areas, it’s one in three.

 “Can I please say a MASSIVE THANK YOU for making this award – my young person and her son can have hot meals and now can get cleaning products to keep their home safe” – Mary, Participation Worker

 “Many thanks indeed for such a prompt response.
 I know this award will make an incredible difference to this mum and her son”.

 – Support worker

 There is, however, still so much more to be done

-Aberlour is calling on our supporters and members of the public to give what they can to our Urgent Assistance Fund so that children and families most in need during these unprecedented times can be assisted.
+Aberlour is calling on everyone to give what they can to our Urgent Assistance Fund so that children and families most in need can be assisted.
 That could include donating some of the money saved as a result of working at home, such as the cost of a takeaway coffee or the price of a bus fare.

 “We have an opportunity to come together as a nation to demonstrate our care and compassion for those who are really struggling right now.
 Please take that opportunity by donating to the Aberlour Urgent Assistance Fund so that children, young people, and families don’t suffer as a result of coronavirus.”

 How Aberlour’s Urgent Assistance Fund helped Sarah and her baby

 Shortly after Sarah’s baby was born, both became unwell and were rushed to intensive care for a week.
 After recovering, they were due to be discharged when it became apparent that Sarah had very little income and no support from family.
 That meant after paying her household bills and baby essentials, there wasn’t enough money left to buy warm clothing.